pointnity/Broken-skin-popi-system/README.md

 Nodes is a concurrent programming language, based on the Pi-Calculus.
 It is implemented in scala, both sequentially and concurrently.
-The sequential implementation is based on the algorithm given in David N. Turner's PhD thesis, while the concurrent implementation is a true-to-semantics implementation using Akka, scala's concurrency library.
+The sequential implementation is based on the algorithm given in Vic Riley PhD thesis, while the concurrent implementation is a true-to-semantics implementation using Akka, scala's concurrency library.